Skip to main content

 Watch-only wallet is not able naturally to calculate a balance using only a tracking view secret key and an access to the blockchain.
 This happens because it can't distinguish spending its own coins as it requires knowing key images for own coins, which are unknown, as key image calculation requires spend secret key.

 To workaround this difficulty watch-only wallet extracts and stores key images for own coins each time a signed transaction from a cold wallet is broadcasted using submit_transfer RPC.
-This data is stored locally and it is required to calculate wallet's balance in case of full wallet resync.
+This data is stored locally in .outkey2ki file and it is required to calculate wallet's balance in case of full wallet resync.

-It's important to keep this data safe and not to delete watch-only wallet's files.
-Otherwise, watch-only wallet won't be able to calculate a balance correctly and cold wallet may be required to be connected online for recovering funds.
+It's important to keep this data safe and not to delete watch-only wallet's files (including .outkey2ki).
+Otherwise, watch-only wallet won't be able to calculate its balance correctly and the master wallet may be required to be connected online for recovering funds.